0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 What we do is simply load the value : `x20 <= 0x1` and then use the `csrrw` instruction to do `x21 <= CSR <= x20`.

 And you guessed it, after that, `flush_cache` CSR will be 1, thus flushing the cache and x21 should be 0 as this was the `flush_cache` CSR's value before the test.

-> Nota : I chose x21 because its value was non 0 before (_it was 0x0000DEAD from the partial loads tests_).

 Here is the tb, which is pretty much what we just described :